PEOPLE-ER/spectral-recovery/docs/overview.md

 ### Reference Recovery Targets

-To compute a recovery target based conditions in a reference system, you will need to provide a path to vector file or a geopandas.DataFrame containing your reference system polygon(s) alongside the timeseries data and reference years.
+To compute a recovery target based conditions in a reference site, you will need to provide a path to vector file or a geopandas.DataFrame containing your reference site polygon(s) alongside the timeseries data and reference years.

 ``` py
 ref_targets = sr.targets.median_target(